 In the bowl of a stand mixer fitted with the paddle attachment, beat the butter on medium speed until smooth about 1 minute.
 Add the sugar and orange zest and mix on medium-high speed until the butter is light and fluffy, about 3 to 5 minutes.
 Scrape down the mixer bowl as needed.

 Turn mixer speed to medium-low and add the vanilla extract, almond extract and eggs one at a time.
-Scrap down the bowl as needed.
+Scrape down the bowl as needed.

 Turn the mixer to low speed and add the flour mixture in three batches, alternating with the buttermilk, starting with the flour mixture and ending with the flour mixture.
 Add the orange juice and mix on low speed for no more than 30 seconds.
 Give the cake batter a few stirs by hand and divide evenly among the prepared cake pans.
 Using a small offset cake spatula, smooth the tops of the batter in the pans.